What is the retention rate for students in the program?

 Do recommendations really make a difference?

 Recommendations can have a significant impact, especially if they are outstanding or raise questions — choose your recommenders carefully.
 We want to hear from recommenders who know you well and can write specifically about your performance and abilities.
 You must submit three letters of recommendation: two must be from professors who know your academic work well.
 If you are at a university with large classes or have been out of school for a while and are taking post-grad classes, it will be helpful to get to know your professors.
 Take advantage of office hours, ask questions, volunteer.
 If you are in a major where your recommenders are unlikely to know much about audiology, we recommend speaking with them about the field and why you are interested in it.
+Ask academic references to include your standing in the class or your major.

 What are the requirements for the GRE?